emmajanedrews/base-template/_posts/2017-02-01-what-does-2017-hold-for-the-san-diego-market.md

 Right now, we’re in a seller’s market.
 To give you a bit of background on how we determine this, we typically look at the supply of inventory.
 For example, if there are nine homes for sale in a zip code and three homes sell each month, we have a three-month supply of homes.

 A buyer’s market is considered anything over a seven-month supply.
 A neutral market is a five- to six-month supply.
 Anything under a five-month supply is considered a seller’s market.
-As we speak, in San Diego County, we have a two-month supply of homes, hence our position as a seller’s market. &nbsp;
+As we speak, in San Diego County, we have a two-month supply of homes, hence our position as a seller’s market.

 Interest rates pose a more interesting development.
 In the wake of the presidential election, we saw them shoot up over the last few weeks.
 They improved a little bit in the last couple days, but most experts predict that they’ll continue to increase throughout 2017.